troyvassalotti/troyv.dev/blog/front-royal-site-design-phase-two.md

 In [the first blog](/blog/front-royal-site-design-phase-one), I outlined my goals for the site with a screenshot of a few design ideas, and what stack I'll be using to build it.

 Well, over that weekend, boredom got the best of me and [I made the dang thing](https://priceless-shockley-84fcc2.netlify.app/).
-We haven't bought a domain yet, so ignore the randomly-selected words that Netlify has provided us.
+We haven't bought a domain yet, so ignore the randomly-selected words that Netlify provided.

 ## The Approach Pt.
 2
 To recap, I set out to make it a simple, single-page site with little bells and whistles.
 It was supposed to be:
 * Scrollable;
 * Navigable;
-* And easy to follow
+* And easy to follow.

 And also cover:
 * Ability to stream music;
 * Real-time tour dates;
 * Links to our social media and newsletter;
-* Reusable components to make updates and new additions easier for me to code
+* Reusable components to make updates and new additions easier for me to code.

-### Did I Accomplish All Those Things?
-Yes.

 ## My Stack
-The repository is [fairly bare](https://github.com/troyvassalotti/front-royal); aside from the CSS and image assets, it's just an index, a Netlify config, and a custom 404 page.
+The repository is [fairly bare](https://github.com/troyvassalotti/front-royal); aside from the CSS and image assets, it's just an index page, a Netlify config, and a custom 404 page.

 The Lighthouse performance score is nothing to write home about since I'm using three separate third-party widgets (Spotify for album embedding, bandsintown for tour dates, and Mailchimp for our newsletter signup form), but the site works and it only requires a single page to download.